 Cambria has a lot to offer visitors, including great shopping, beaches, scenery, outdoor recreational activities, and excellent dining spots.
 It is also located a very short drive from the popular Hearst Castle and the elephant seal rookery near San Simeon.

-If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or California road trip, be sure to consider spending some time in Cambria.
+If you are planning a trip along California’s Central Coast, perhaps as part of a Pacific Coast Highway road trip or a loner California road trip, be sure to consider spending some time in Cambria.
 It is both a great weekend getaway for those of us living in California and a great stop for visitors wanting to explore the Central Coast.
-We’ll share our tips for planning your own trip to Cambria as well as our favorite spots in Cambria.
+We’ll share our tips for planning your own trip to Cambria as well as our favorite things to do in Cambria.

 Getting to Cambria CA?